alfredoLimo/ANDA/README.md

 #    'epoch_locker_indicator': float [0.0, 1.0], indicating data updating time
 #                0.0: the first epoch, 1.0: the last epoch (percentage)
 #    'epoch_locker_order': int, the order of the epoch_locker_indicator
+#    'cluster': int, the cluster identity of the sub-dataset
 # }
 ```
 Results: (showing data from the first client, both training (rounds 1,2,3) and testing sets)